kontent-ai/rich-text-resolver-js/readme.md

-# TypeScript rich text parser for Kontent.ai
+# Kontent.ai portable text transformer

-This tool provides an alternative to rich text parsing and resolution built into the JS SDK, allowing more control over the resolution process, such as specifying the output type and structure.
+This package provides you with tools to transform rich text element value from Kontent.ai into [portable text standard](https://github.com/portabletext/portabletext).

 ## Installation